adaobin/BiostatisticsAnalysis/Lemurs.md

 This data comes from the Duke Lemur Center.
 The Duke Lemur Center houses over 200 lemurs across 14 species.
 Lemurs are the most threatened group of mammals and are at risk of extinction.
 Lemurs are native to Madagascar which is located in the southwestern Indian Ocean.
 This data set contains taxonomic code, specimen ID, hybrid status, sex, name, DOB, birth month, birth type, birth institution, litter size, and many more interesting variables about lemurs.
 This is a very large data set containing

 ## Interesting Questions to Ask

+This is a very large data set so the purpose of asking these questions is to find interesting hypotheses to ask.
+Exploring the data will make it easier to create hypotheses

 -   How many Lemurs are there?
 By sex?
 -   What is the average weight of a Lemur?
 What about for each taxon?